catderohan/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this assignment was to compare how other similar kickstarter play campaigns fared to Louise’s failed kickstarter play campaign.
-Using the data we were able to compare other kickstarter plays launch date and funding goals to find the idea launch time and goal for a kickstarter play.
+Using the data we were able to compare other kickstarter plays launch date and funding goals to find the ideal launch time and goal for a kickstarter play.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
  I performed the analysis by using pivot tables and charts created in the assignment to compare Louise's kickstarter campaign to other kickstarter play campaigns.
 In the deliverable we looked at outcome by launch date.
 The data was then filtered to show all kickstarter campaigns with the parent category of theater.
 Using a pivot table, I arranged the data in the pivot table where the months were the row and outcomes were the column.
 To run an additional analysis I also calculated the percentage of success rates by month.
 This let me see by month what percentage of theater campaigns succeeded or failed.
-  This showed me that May was the most popular but also successful month with a 67% success rate which was higher than all other months.
+  Using the data, I concluded that May was the most popular but also successful month with a 67% success rate which was higher than all other months.
 Louise started in July which only had a 63% success rate.
 Also, December was the worst month with only a 49% success rate (the only month below a 50% success rate).
 January had the most cancelled plays.
 Overall, I recommend Louise to have started her campaign earlier in the summer in May.

 ![](resources/Theater_Outcomes_Vs_Launch.png)